MikHuz/Project-Portfolio/AI Models/Attention-U-Net/README.md

 ## This model implemented an attention U-Net architecture.
+While I managed to get the code for the attention gates, the limitations of my GPU didn't allow me to properly train and tune it for better results
 ### Attention U-NET architecture

 The Attention U-Net model is an extension of the original U-Net architecture, incorporating attention mechanisms to improve segmentation accuracy, especially in complex images with varying levels of detail.
 Key functionality of the Attention U-Net model includes: